ethereum/remix-project/docs/tutorial_mist.rst

 Once Mist is started, Verify that it is connected to the test node (that's important !!).

-On the bottom left check that the network is ``Private-net`` and that the block number is the same as reported by the test node we are currently runnning.
+On the bottom left check that the network is ``Private-net`` and that the block number is the same as reported by the test node we are currently running.
+Run the following command in the Geth Console to check: `web3.eth.blockNumber`.

 .. image:: mist1.png